Please note: The content on this page refers to electronica 2022. Up-to-date information will be available here in spring 2024.

 |Time Friday, Nov 18, 13:00–15:00||Focus Topic Designing for Safety-critical and Mission-critical Systems|

-More details about the individual sessions of the Embedded Forum will follow soon.
+For more details about the individual sessions of the Embedded Forum, please refer to the electronica forums program.

 |Location:||Forum in hall A4|